ITrakNeuro/SIENNA---Cheng-Dataset/README.md

 ### Source code for testing SIENNA:

 1. SIENNA Pre-trained.h5: Pre-trained weights of SIENNA on Clinical Data 2.
-2. SIENNA analysis.py: Reads MRI images, applies preprocessing (including the patented PREMO method), loads a pre-trained model, and evaluates its performance on the test data.
+2. SIENNA.ipynb: Reads MRI images, applies preprocessing (including the patented PREMO method), loads a pre-trained model, and evaluates its performance on the test data.
 3. intensity_redistribution.py: PREMO is defined here.
 4. misc.py: Miscellaneous code